On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: The simplicial embedding

 Recall that the inclusion of Kan complexes into quasicategories has a right adjoint $\iota$, which we will call the Kan core.
 For a quasicategory $Q$, the core $\iota Q$ is the sub-simplicial set such that an $n$-simplex $x\in Q_n$ is in $(\iota Q)_n$ if and only if every 1-simplex of $x$ is an isomorphism in $\Ho(Q)$.
 See~\cite[Section 1]{joyal2}.

-As a right adjoint, $\iota$ preserves products, so that for any quasicategorically enriched category $\mc C$ we have an associated Kan complex-enriched category~ $\mc C_\iota$, given by taking the core homwise.
-This change of enrichment is more difficult to achieve for general simplicially enriched categories, which explains our inelegant introduction of $\scat{QPDer}$.
+As a right adjoint, $\iota$ preserves products, so that for any quasicategorically enriched category $\mc C$ we have an associated Kan complex-enriched category~ $\iota_*\mc C$, given by taking the core homwise.
+(This change of enrichment does not exist on a point-set level for general simplicially enriched categories, which explains our inelegant introduction of $\scat{QPDer}$.)